Quantitative Bounds for Sorting-Based Permutation-Invariant Embeddings: Lipschitz Distortion Bounds

 \section{Lipschitz Distortion Bounds}

 In this section, we will bound the bi-Lipschitz distortion of $\beta_\bfA$.
 We recall that the the upper Lipschitz constant is given by the largest singular value $\sigma_1(\bfA)$.
 We do not have such a simple characterization for the lower bound.
-In this section, we will provide two ways to estimate the lower bound: via spectral properties of $\bfA$ and via the notion of projective uniformity.
-We will then use projective uniformity to get estimates on the lower Lipschitz constant of $\bfA$ as a function of $(n,d)$, ultimately obtaining a bi-Lipschitz distortion proporional to $n^2$.
+In this section, we will show how to estimate the lower bound via the notion of projective uniformity.
+We will then use projective uniformity to get estimates on the lower Lipschitz constant of $\bfA$ as a function of $(n,d)$, ultimately obtaining a bi-Lipschitz distortion proportional to $n^2$.
 We will also show that the bi-Lipschitz distortion cannot be better than $\sim n^{1/2}$, and show how to extend our positive results to $\beta_{\bfA,\linop}$.